ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 timestamps of all log entries along the frontier.
 The additional timestamps are retained to make later parts of the protocol more efficient.

-Additionally, the Transparency Log defines two durations: how old of a view of the tree is acceptable, and how far ahead of the current time a view of the tree may claim to be.
-Users verify that the rightmost log entry's timestamp falls within this range according to their local clock.
+Additionally, the Transparency Log defines two durations: how far ahead and how far behind the current time the rightmost log entry's timestamp may be.
+Users verify this against their local clock.

 For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the